benjnguyen/pedestrian-bike-data/README.md

 # Summary of EDA

-From EDA, I can tentatively say the following:
+From EDA, I can tentatively (i.e.. *not definitively*) say the following:

 1. More pedestrian crashes occur than bike crashes.